stwelgemoed/cliparoo-releases/README.md

 Cliparoo is a native macOS clipboard manager that keeps your clipboard history organized and accessible—all while keeping your data entirely on your device.

-**Have feedback or ideas?** [Open an issue](https://github.com/stwelgemoed/cliparoo-releases/issues/new) — bug reports and feature requests are welcome!

 ## Download

-Free Download

 **[Download from Website](https://www.cliparoo.app)** | **[Download from GitHub Releases](https://github.com/stwelgemoed/cliparoo-releases/releases/latest)**